The electrifying history of Nikola Tesla

 Q: What year did Nikola Tesla invent the radio?

-A: Arguably, Nikola Tesla invented the radio during 1884, when he first came up with the idea of the Tesla coil – the technology that was crucial for receiving and transmitting radio waves.
+A: Arguably, Nikola Tesla invented the radio in 1884, when he first came up with the idea of the Tesla coil – the technology that was crucial for receiving and transmitting radio waves.

-However, when his files, patents, and laboratory were burned down during 1885, he lost his chance to prove his invention and file for a license.
-It wasn’t until 1943 that Tesla’s claim to invent the radio was accepted by the US patent office.
+However, when his files, patents, and laboratory were burned down in 1885, he lost his chance to prove his invention and file for a license.
+It wasn’t until 1943 that the US patent office accepted Tesla’s claim to the invention of the radio.

 Q: What did Nikola Tesla invent?

 A: Tesla obtained around 300 patents over the years for his inventions, many of which are related in some way.
-Scientists mostly agree that many of Tesla’s inventions may yet be discovered, as a lot of the work he did was actually in secret.
+Scientists mostly agree that many of Tesla’s inventions may yet be discovered, as a lot of his work was in secret.

 Some of his most famous designs include the Tesla coil, the remote control, the induction motor, and the violet ray.